Celtics beat 76ers 114-112 in Game 5, advance to face Cavs

 TIP-INS

 76ers: Embiid was called for a technical foul for elbowing Horford under the basket midway through the third period.
-Horford made the free throw, and Baynes made two for the original foul to give Boston a 75-63 lead, its biggest of the game to that point.
+Horford made the free throw, and Aron Baynes made two for the original foul to give Boston a 75-63 lead, its biggest of the game to that point. ...
+Embiid is 0-8 on game-tying or go-ahead shots in the final minute this season, according to ESPN.

 Celtics: G Shane Larkin (left shoulder sprain) was unavailable after running into a hard pick in Game 4.
 That left the coach Brad Stevens with an eight-man rotation. ...
 With seven 3-pointers in the series, Baynes has more in these five games than in the other 409 games of his career combined, according to ESPN. ...
 Boston was 6-for-20 in the third, with six turnovers, watching a nine-point lead wither to one. ...
 Tatum and Utah's Donovan Mitchell are the only two NBA rookies with seven straight playoff games of at least 20 points since Julius Erving did it in 1972.